 “Companies are built on communication.
 It’s not a company without it — just a bunch of people bumping into each other.” – Miika Kenttämies, Growth Marketer, Yousician

 Whether you are a startup or a full-grown organization, there’s no alternative to effective communication.
 We often read and talk a lot about the significance of communication in an enterprise, but how much of it do we actually realize or implement in our company?
-Do we have a full-fledged communication process to rely on?
+Do we have a full-fledged communication process to rely on or a team communication app?
 Before we start diving into this subject, it’s important to understand that there are two facets of company communication – internal and external, and we will try to cover both the aspects and their elements.

 Working for a SaaS product-based startup teaches you a whole lot of things and one of them is the importance of effective, company-wide and timely communication, which plays a strong role in enabling people to stay on top of every small and big detail of the company – be it sales numbers, customer issues, marketing dynamics, product innovations, events, announcements and so on.
 In SMBs and fast-growing companies, fewer people tend to take up (or share) responsibilities for more things compared to larger setups.
-Hence, smaller organizations cannot afford to miss out on fostering a strategic, timely and transparent communication system, across the company, at all levels.
+Hence, startups and SMBs cannot afford to miss out on fostering a strategic and transparent collaboration system across the company.

 Importance of internal communication in a startup and ways to do it right!

 Effective communication is defined by a set of information with clear messaging coming from the right channels/sources at the right time for the right audience.
 Powerful internal communication has several benefits that can not only drive informed decision-making and employee productivity but can also enhance business profitability.
 Open, clear and transparent internal communications keep the executives inspired, engaged, educated and informed at all times, which makes them feel valued, involved and motivated to work towards the common company goal.